kristenmaskery/School_District_Analysis/README.md

 Scores by school type: Thomas High School is a Charter school, relative to other charter schools this high school performs significantly better than district schools, the data without the grade nine scores has not significantly affected this.

 ## Summary
-Therefore, it can be determined by the significant increase in all respects of the student's performances without the grade 9 grades that the grades received by this class did present as an outlier in performance, which could lead to the belief that there was some form of academic dishonesty practiced.
+Therefore, it can be determined by the significant increase in all respects of the student's performances without the grade 9 grades that the grades received by this class did present as an outlier in the school summary analysis but remainned relatively unchanged in the district summary, which could lead to the belief that there was some form of academic dishonesty practiced.
 Firstly, the most significant indicator of this is the 25.7% increase in the percentage overall passing.
 Secondly, the average reading and math scores only increased a small increment within 5% of the percent passing with the grade nine grades included however, this is followed by another significant increase in the percentage of students passing which appears unsettling.
 Lastly, if the average math and reading scores remained it appears odd that the following percentage of students changed so drastically, meaning that a large number of grade nine students were not successful in passing these subjects.